 #Kill process with id pid (pid is process id) kill pid #Kill the process with matching name pkill name #Kill all processes with the matching name killall name

-These commands are mostly useful for anyone who is running multiple users on the same operating system.
+These commands are primarily helpful for anyone running multiple users on the same operating system.

-id command is used to print the ids of the current users and groups.
+id command to print the ids of the current users and groups.

 id [OPTION] [USERNAME]

-This command is extremely handy when it comes to setting permissions to a specific group or user where the id number is required.
+This command is extremely handy for setting permissions to a specific group or user where the id number is required.

--g floag will print the group id whilst the
+-g flag will print the group id, while the

 -u flag will print the user id.

 who command will list all the currently logged-in users and any other useful information about the logged-in users.

 Check out the full guide on the who command more information on how to use it effectively.

 last command shows a list of users who have recently logged in.